enel-gdh-educational/katacoda-scenarios/version-control/basics/step2.md

 #### Staging area, again.

 We are now ready to give a better definition of the staging area.
 This area is also called _index_ or _cache_.
-It is simplest to think of it as the _proposed next commit_, that is, unless you call ``git add``, it is a compressed tree whose content coincides with the last commit that you have checked out.
+It is simplest to think of it as the _proposed next commit_, and, until you call ``git add``, it is a compressed tree which content coincides with the last commit that you have checked out.
 When you start _git adding_ files, ``git`` applies the changes from the working tree to the index, e.g. adding new files, moving, deleting, or modifying the existing ones.
 If any change has been applied you can make a new commit,